vgorbic1/Tutorials/SQL/interview-questions.md

 - TRUNCATE removes all rows from a table.
 It is a DDL command, so the operation cannot be rolled back.
 TRUCATE is faster and doesn't use as much undo space as a DELETE.
 - DROP command removes a table from the database.
 All the tables' rows, indexes and privileges will also be removed.
 It is the DDL command, so the operation cannot be rolled back.

+**What is the difference between a primary key, secondary key and a foreign key and why are they important?**
+- Primary key is an unique identifier for a table object.
+The important thing is that primary keys are unique - each row entry includes a distinctly different primary key entry that cannot (or should not) reoccur as a primary key for another entry.

+- Secondary key is most often found when the use of a single field will not represent unique sequencing.
+For instance, if one field, say last name is not enough to create the unique nature needed for a primary key, a second field will be included to make the combination unique.
+This second field is the secondary key.

+- Foreign key is what allows multiple tables to efficiently interact.
+Once a primary key is created on one table, a second table can access the information in the first table by including a column to hold just the primary key value as a foreign key.